johnnygizmo/node_assets/README.md

 This repo works best if you clone it to a folder on your computer and then add that folder as a new asset library.

-  - Adjacent Values / Adjacent Vectors
+  - Arrays
     - 3d Point Array
     - 3d Instance Array
+    - Circular Array

+  - Flooring
+    - Basket Parquet
+    - Chevron Parquet
+    - Herringbone
+    - Horizontal Plank

+  - Special Effect
     - 3 strand rope
     - Bolted Plates
+    - Cutouts
+    - Catenary
+    - Chainmaker
+    - Marshmallows and Toothpicks
+    - Pottery

+  - Utility
+    - Adjacent Values
+    - Adjacent Vectors
     - Bounding Box++
-  - Catenary
-  - Circular Array
-  - Cutouts
-  - Flooring - Basket Parquet
-  - Flooring - Chevron Parquet
-  - Flooring - Herringbone
-  - Flooring - Horizontal Plank
     - Grid+
     - HexGrid
-  - Marshmallows and Toothpicks
-  - Pottery
     - Radial Hex Grid